lcdm-uiuc/ML-SQL/README.md

 git clone https://github.com/UI-DataScience/ML-SQL.git
 ```

 Ensure that your machine is running Python 3 and that it contains the following requirements described in "requirements.txt".
-These requirements can be satisfied by running the following command:
+These requirements can be satisfied by running the following command after navigating to the "./language/mlsql":
 ```
 pip install -r requirements.txt
 ```

-Afterwards, navigate to the "./language" directory and run the following command:
+Afterwards, navigate to the "./language/mlsql" directory and run the following command:
 ```
 sudo python3 setup.py develop
 ```